-Each gain setting is achieved by varying the input resistance of the amplifier, which can range from its smallest value to over 6 times that value.
+Each gain setting is achieved by varying the input resistance of the amplifier, which can range from its smallest value to over six times that value.
+As a result, if a single capacitor is used in the input high-pass filter, the -3 dB or cutoff frequency also changes by over six times.

-The -3 dB frequency can be calculated using Equation 4:
+The -3-dB frequency can be calculated using Equation 4.

-$$f{-3 dB} = \frac{1}{2\pi C_1 Z_1}$$ (4)
+$$f{-3 dB} = \frac{1}{2\pi C_i(Z_i)}$$ (4)

-INPUT CAPACITOR, C1
+INPUT CAPACITOR, Ci

-In the typical application an input capacitor, C_I , is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
-In this case, C_I and the input impedance of the amplifier, Z_I , form a high-pass filter with the corner frequency determined in Equation 5.
+In the typical application an input capacitor (C_i) is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
+In this case, C_i and the input impedance of the amplifier (Z_i) form a high-pass filter with the corner frequency determined in Equation 5.